denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

 <> The Tridagons folder gives examples of Tridagons, a recently found exotic pattern.
-The two examples are from "mith".
+Two examples are from "mith".
 They are the first two examples of 9x9 puzzles that cannot be solved in T&E(2) They are not even solvable in gT&E(2) = T&E(W1, 2), nor in T&E(S2, 2) They are solvable in T&E(W2, 2) and therefore in T&E(3).
 The tridagon rule (also named "trivalue oddagons" or "Thor's Hammer") makes it much easier to solve them.

+The third example, also from mith, applies the newly defined Tridagon-Forcing-Whips in two-different ways: with function "solve" and with function "solve-w-preferenecs".
+In the example, giving Tridagons a preference over whips makes the solution simpler.